Producer - First News at Four

 College Station, Tex.

 Alex was born and raised near Allentown, Pennsylvania.
 He attended Hofstra University on Long Island from 2014 until 2018 where he got a Bachelor of Science in Television & Business.
 Alex took a gap year after his graduation and lived in Salt Lake City working at a ski resort and getting a taste for adventure.
 He returned to northeast Pennsylvania in the spring of 2019 where he took a job as an associate producer for a small television station based out of Lehighton, PA.
 In November of 2019, Alex was ready for his next adventure.
 He moved to the Bryan-College Station area where he took a job as the producer for First News at Four.
-In February, Alex and First News at Four anchor, Kathleen Witte, won a Texas AP Broadcasters award for the Daytime Newscast category.
+In February, Alex and former First News at Four anchor, Kathleen Witte, won a Texas AP Broadcasters award for the Daytime Newscast category.
 Alex also serves as a weekend producer on Saturdays whenever he can.

 Alex loves sports, golfing, reading, movies, and television.